 sudo wget -O /etc/yum.repos.d/jenkins.repo http://pkg.jenkins-ci.org/redhat/jenkins.repo sudo rpm --import https://jenkins-ci.org/redhat/jenkins-ci.org.key

 sudo firewall-cmd --zone=public --add-port=8080/tcp --permanent sudo firewall-cmd --reload

 Jenkins will write log files to

 /var/log/jenkins/jenkins.log.
 Check this file if you are troubleshooting Jenkins.

 Step 7.
 Access Jenkins.

-Finally, after the installation is complete you can visit the following address in your browser http://your-ip-address:8080
+Finally, after the installation is complete you can visit the following address in your browser:

-Congratulation’s!
-You have successfully installed jenkins.
-Thanks for using this tutorial for installing jenkins web server on CentOS 7 systems.
+Congratulations!
+You have successfully installed Jenkins.
+Thanks for using this tutorial for installing the Jenkins web server on CentOS 7 systems.
 For additional help or useful information, we recommend you to check the official Jenkins website.